Introduction

 Here is an article about the cost of acid staining for those considering it.
 It’s good to be as prepared as possible when you’re planning for these projects.
 This way they won’t be unfinished projects or put on hold unnecessarily.

-It is important to keep in mind that following directions carefully ensure a great result.
+It is important to keep in mind that following directions carefully ensures a great result.
 For that reason, I’ve gathered a few tips you might not have given a thought before to help you reach better success.

 Five things to consider before beginning